 The book at hand tells their stories, and the author is aware that he supplies tons of information to add to comic book history with it, where the secondary line of performers usually is rather neglected.

-Mougin’s approach throughout the book is organized mainly by publisher and its sometimes massive stable of superheroes.
-Usually, each character is introduced, analyzed and its adventures throughout all traceable copies are presented.
+Mougin’s approach throughout the book is organized mainly by publisher and their sometimes huge stable of superheroes.
+Usually, each character is introduced, analyzed and his adventures throughout all traceable copies are presented.

 This is very intriguing, as more than a few avengers would receive a complete and spontaneous makeover in any new edition, something that would alter their names, their legends, outfits and sometimes even their abilities.
 Mostly, of course, to model their personality and looks closer to that of a superhero from another publisher who sold better.
 Details on the artists, publishers and writers are mostly very concise; at the center, we find the superheroes and their (sometimes brief) development instead.